edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 type of the input parameter. `Pydantic <https://docs.pydantic.dev/latest/>`_ is a data validation library for Python.
 It has many features, but we don't actually need to know about them for now.
-All we need to know is that FastAPI uses Pydantic types to automatically figure out schemae for `input
+All we need to know is that FastAPI uses Pydantic types to automatically figure out schemas for `input
 <https://fastapi.tiangolo.com/tutorial/body/>`_, as well as `output
 <https://fastapi.tiangolo.com/tutorial/response-model/>`_.